nuvibit/nuvibit.com/content/english/blog/aws-account-lifecycle-manager.md

 ## Customized to fit your environment
 We understand that tooling is a very individual choice for every organization.
 It is crucial that the account lifecycle manager **fits into the existing tooling landscape** to reduce the learning curve for your teams as much as possible.
-That is why we designed this solution to be highly flexible.<br/><br/>
+That is why we designed this solution to be highly flexible.<br/>

-The CI/CD workflows can be implemented with the tooling of your choice (Jenkins, Bamboo, Gitlab, CircleCI, Github Actions, etc).
+The [CI/CD](faq/#cicd 'What is CI/CD?') workflows can be implemented with the tooling of your choice (Jenkins, Bamboo, Gitlab, CircleCI, GitHub Actions, etc).
 This solution will also work with any source control provider you may already have in place (GitHub, GitLab, Bitbucket, etc).<br/><br/>
 We highly recommend to use terraform for the deployment and management of your AWS Accounts and surrounding systems.
-If you do not want to rely on [Terraform Cloud](https://www.terraform.io/cloud) or [Terraform Enterprise](https://www.terraform.io/enterprise), the workflows can also be implemented with the community edition of terraform and the CI/CD tooling of your choice.
+If you do not want to rely on [Terraform Cloud](https://www.terraform.io/cloud) or [Terraform Enterprise](https://www.terraform.io/enterprise), the workflows can also be implemented with the community edition of terraform and the [CI/CD](faq/#cicd 'What is CI/CD?') tooling of your choice.

 ## Our service